-16.3.2.
-Terrestrial flora
+16.3.2 Terrestrial flora

-16.3.2.1.
-Flora species
+16.3.2.1 Flora species

 A total of 280 terrestrial plant species (of which 202 were native and 78 species were exotic) from 72 families were recorded at the airport site.
-A list of plant species recorded at the airport site is provided in Appendix K1 in Volume 4.
+A list of plant species recorded at the airport site is provided in Appendix K1 (Volume 4).

-Due to the existence of residential gardens and cropland, the airport site is expected to contain a considerably greater diversity of exotic plant species than are listed in Appendix K1 in Volume 4.
+Due to the existence of residential gardens and cropland, the airport site is expected to contain a considerably greater diversity of exotic plant species than are listed in Appendix K1 (Volume 4).
 These areas were not a focus of the terrestrial and aquatic ecological impact assessment, beyond visual inspection to confirm that they did not contain native vegetation communities.
 There was no formal sampling of the plant species in these areas.

 The majority of the native vegetation at the airport site has been previously cleared, grazed or otherwise modified and is in moderate or poor condition.

-One threatened plant species and one endangered population was recorded at the airport site and these are discussed in further detail below.
+Threatened flora species and populations recorded site or otherwise considered to potentially occur at the airport site are discussed in Section 16.3.2.5.

-16.3.2.2.
-Weeds of national significance and noxious weeds
+16.3.2.2 Weeds of national significance and noxious weeds

 Of the 78 exotic species recorded at the airport site, nine are listed as weeds of national significance by the Australian Weeds Strategy (AWS 2015).
-Eight of the nine weeds of national significance recorded at the airport site are also listed as noxious weeds under the Noxious Weeds Act 1993 (NSW) for the Liverpool Local Government Area.
+Eight of the nine weeds of national significance recorded at the airport site are also listed as noxious weeds under the NSW Noxious Weeds Act 1993 for the Liverpool Local Government Area.
 An additional seven noxious weeds were recorded at the airport site.
-These weeds are listed in Table 16-3.
+These weeds are listed in Table 16-4.